-Although different theoretical models of binary/multiple systems at various evolutionary stages have been proposed, e.g, turbulent fragmentation \citep{goodwin_simulating_2004,fisher_turbulent_2004} or disk fragmentation \citep{1989Adams,1994Bonnell}, the most relevant scenario remains unclear.
+Although different theoretical models of binary/multiple systems at various evolutionary stages have been proposed, e.g, turbulent fragmentation \citep{goodwin_simulating_2004,fisher_turbulent_2004} and disk fragmentation \citep{1989Adams,1994Bonnell}, the most relevant scenario remains unclear.
 Nevertheless, some predictions can be tested.
-For example, turbulent fragmentation suggest non-linear gravitational collapse, resulting in wider separation binary/multiple systems (above 1000 au).
+For example, turbulent fragmentation suggests a non-linear gravitational collapse, resulting in wider-separation binary/multiple systems (above 1000 au).
 On the other hand, disk fragmentation caused by gravitational instability is more likely to generate closer (below 600 au) binary/multiple systems \citep{1986Beichman,raghavan_survey_2010-1,reipurth_visual_2007-1,1979Cohen,2014Reipurth}.

-In a multiplicity study of all known protostars (94) in the Perseus molecular cloud, \cite{tobin_vla_2016} found a bi-modal distribution of separation among binary/multiple systems, with peaks at $\sim$75 au and $\sim$3000 au.
-The bi-modal distribution was recently confirmed by a more detailed analysis of protostar separations in the Orion and Perseus molecular clouds \citep{Tobin2022}.
-Based on these results, \cite{Tobin2022} suggest that multiples with small separations ($<$500 au) are likely produced by both disk fragmentation and turbulent fragmentation with migration, and those with wide separation ($>10^3$ au) result primarily from turbulent fragmentation. \cite{2017NatLee} found a low-mass binary system in the earliest stages of formation with the rotation axes of their disks misaligned, suggesting that this binary system is likely formed due to turbulent fragmentation.
+In a multiplicity study of all known protostars (94) in the Perseus molecular cloud, \cite{tobin_vla_2016} found a bimodal distribution of separation among binary/multiple systems, with peaks at $\sim$75 au and $\sim$3000 au.
+The bimodal distribution was recently confirmed by a more detailed analysis of protostar separations in the Orion and Perseus molecular clouds \citep{Tobin2022}.
+Based on these results, \cite{Tobin2022} suggest that multiples with small separations ($<$500 au) are likely produced by both disk fragmentation and turbulent fragmentation with migration, and those with wide separation ($>10^3$ au) result primarily from turbulent fragmentation. \cite{2017NatLee} found a low-mass binary system in the earliest stages of formation with the rotation axes of its disks misaligned, suggesting that this binary system is likely formed due to turbulent fragmentation.
 This system, however, has small separation ($\sim$860 au), which has probably been decreased by the migration of the protostars \citep{2020lee}.
 Further, \citet{2016TobinN} detected a close triple system that was likely formed out of a protostellar disk undergoing gravitational instability.